bendudson/hermes-3/docs/sphinx/components.rst

 .. doxygenstruct:: EvolveDensity
    :members:

+.. _upstream_density_feedback:

 upstream_density_feedback
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is intended for 1D simulations, where the density at `y=0` is set
+This is intended for 1D simulations, where the density at :math:`y=0` is set
 by adjusting an input source.
 This component uses a PI controller method
 to scale the density source up and down, to maintain the specified upstream
 density.